Magisk-Modules-Alt-Repo/submission/README.md

 **Please make sure your repo name matches your module id, otherwise Magisk Manager will see that the module exists but will fail to pull data from it.**

 # Mirror Submissions
 You can create mirrors of already existing modules, which will be updated from the original repo automatically every 30 minutes.
-You should put `[Mirror]` at the start of the repo description and in the issue title.
+Follow the same steps as the Module submission but replace the `[Module]` tag with `[Mirror]`.
 If you are a Moderator, you can use the internal [mmar-migrate](https://github.com/Magisk-Modules-Alt-Repo/mmar-migrate) tool to automate this process.
-If you don't know how to make the mirror yourself, or simply don't want to (understandable), follow the directions for the module submission, but instead of using the `[Module]` flair, use the `[Mirror]` flair to help the moderators differentiate your request.

 # Modules vs Mirrors
 There are a few key differences between Module submissions and Mirror submissions.